South Coast Repertory: 1980s and 1990s

 During the 1980s, SCR's interest in new play development moved to the forefront.
 In 1985, the NEA awarded SCR a Challenge Grant, which helped finance the creation of the Collaboration Laboratory (Colab), which would support all play development in the future.

 The 1985-86 Season unveiled Colab's first two public programs: the NewSCRipts play reading series and the Hispanic Playwrights Project.
 Also that season, ground was broken on a distinctive addition to the building called The Artists Wing.

 Two of Beth Henley's plays, The Debutante Ball (1985) and Abundance (1989), premiered at SCR.
-Anna Maria Simo's Passion premiered there in 1987.
+Anna Maria Simo's Passion premiered as a reading during the Hispanic Playwrights Project there in 1987.

 During the 1990s, SCR solidified its national reputation for play development.
 Writers were discovered, nurtured, and then championed.
 Margaret Edson, whose Wit premiere at SCR in 1995, won the 1999 Pulitzer Prize for Drama.
 Donald Margulies, whose Sight Unseen and Collected Stories originated at SCR before meeting with New York success, won the 2000 Pulitzer for Dinner With Friends.
 Other playwrights who had multiple premieres at SCR also became familiar names in theatres across America: Amy Freed, Craig Lucas, Howard Korder, Keith Reddin, Octavio Solis, and Richard Greenberg, who has had 10 commissioned world premieres at SCR.

 In the summer of 1998, following its 35th anniversary season, SCR launched the Pacific Playwrights Festival, its most ambitious new play project to date.
 The Pacific Playwrights Festival incorporated the Hispanic Playwrights Project, two world premieres, and workshops or staged readings of seven more new plays.

 By the end of 1998, SCR began pursuing its long-held expansion goal when the Segerstrom family donated land.
 That land, along with a similar donation to the neighboring Orange County Performing Arts Center, established the Segerstrom Center for the Arts.
 Within weeks, SCR received its first gift of more than US$1 million, when Henry and Stacey Nicholas gave US$1.28 million (eventually doubling their gift to US$2.5 million to name the renovated Second Stage the Nicholas Studio) and launched "SCR: The Next Stage" Campaign, initially to raise US$40 million.
 Architect César Pelli was enlisted for both the center's and SCR's expansion, with SCR's construction beginning first.

 The first season in the Folino Theatre Center earned good reviews and introduced three plays — Greenberg's The Violet Hour, Lynn Nottage's Intimate Apparel and Rolin Jones' The Intelligent Design of Jenny Chow.
 All have since gone on to major productions in New York and elsewhere.